ahaddilanov/log-analyzer/README.md

 ---

-*Built as part of a personal cybersecurity portfolio project — written and understood line by line, not copy-pasted.*
+*Built as part of a personal cybersecurity portfolio project of mine.